grafana/agent/docs/developer/writing-docs.md

 components and their configuration options exhaustively.
 This is a more narrow definition than the one found in the [writer's toolkit][].

-We have a dedicated page with the best practices for writing the Reference
+We have a dedicated page with the best practices for writing Reference
 docs: [writing flow components documentation][writing-flow-docs].

 This is our most detailed documentation, and it should be used as a source of